Pearl 1

 While only 1/20 current MLS inclusion flags list ACSPL, at least 3 separate listing remarks explicitly reference split/ductless systems (phrases: "split AC", "2 recently installed split Air Conditioners", "split AC in the living room").
 Evidence indicates some units do have mini-split systems, but the feature is not yet widespread in MLS checkbox data so confidence is moderate.

 Window AC is strongly supported for Pearl One.
-Multiple listings explicitly say “new window A/C units,” “two window A/C units,” “window AC units,” and “newly installed window air conditioners,” indicating this is not just an MLS checkbox artifact.
-The evidence is consistent across many listings and agents, so confidence is very high.
+Multiple listings explicitly mention it across different agents and time periods, with phrases like “new window A/C units,” “two window A/C units,” “window AC units,” and “newly installed window air conditioners.”
+This looks consistent rather than copy-paste noise, so the feature should be included with very high confidence.

 Weak/contradicted signal: only 2 of 20 MLS entries mark DOUWAL and none of the public remarks (0/ many) mention 'double wall' or 'double-wall construction.'
 Given the rarity of double-wall construction in similar high-rise buildings and lack of corroborating remarks, the evidence does not support including double-wall as a building feature.